iSpeakNerd/demo-aa-daily-reflections/README.md

 pnpm ts PATH/FILENAME.ts
 ```

-To do integration testing, run the dev server `pnpm dev` and then activate the API function with `pnpm netlify functions:invoke reflection` as described above.
+To do integration testing, run the dev server `pnpm dev` and then activate the API function by using the command `pnpm netlify functions:invoke reflection`.

 ### See Output in Discord

 I have a demo Discord server that [you may join](https://discord.gg/scExqC4yzB) as a temporary member to use `/reflections` in without setting up your own server.

 This is the server that receives the output from the [`DISCORD_WEBHOOK_URL_1` above](#discord-server).
-You must create your own webhook and save it as `DISCORD_WEBHOOK_URL_2` to output to your server.
+You must [create your own webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and save it as `DISCORD_WEBHOOK_URL_2` to output to your server.